parental-mental-health

 • The Influence of Parental Mental Health on Children: A Comprehensive Overview

-Understanding the Impact of Parental Mental Health on Children
+Understanding The Impact of Parental Mental Health on Children

 Children with parents who suffer from mental health issues are often exposed to adverse experiences, including inconsistency in care, parental conflict, and less emotional availability.
 These experiences can lead to the child’s increased vulnerability to developing mental health issues themselves, signifying how parents affect children’s mental health profoundly.